eeedubs/search-twitter/README.md

 6. Navigate to the ./app directory and start the web server using the `npm start` command.
 The app will be served at <http://localhost:3000/>.
 7. Navigate to the ./backend directory and run the commands `mongod` and `npm start` using two terminal windows.
 You should have three terminal windows open while running this project.
 8. Go to <http://localhost:3000/> in your browser.

+## Limitations

+1. You cannot use the same e-mail address to log in with both Twitter and Google.
+This application only supports one authentication method per e-mail address.